UyonwuMercy/LITA_Documentation/README.md

 -  SQL- Structured Query Language for Querying of Data
 -  GitHub for Porfolio Building

-###Data Cleaning and Preparetions
+### Data Cleaning and Preparetions

-in the initial phase of the Data Cleaning and Preparations, we perform the following action;
+In the initial phase of the Data Cleaning and Preparations, we perform the following action;
 1. Data Loading and Inspection
 2. Handling Missing Variables
 3. Data Cleaning and Formatting